Your privacy is extremely important to us so we want you to know exactly what kind of information we collect about you and how we use it.

 We are registered under the Data Protection Act 1998 with the Information Commissioner’s Office in the UK.
 Our registration number is Z5225696.

-They make the registered details of all data controllers such as us and Kiddicare available publicly.
+The Information Commissioner’s Office (ICO) regulates data protection and privacy matters in the UK.
+They make a lot of information accessible to consumers on their website and they ensure that the registered details of all data controllers such as ourselves are available publicly.
 You can access them here

-Our contact details are set out here
+Our contact details are here

-Thank you for taking the time to visit read about how we use your information.
+Thank you very much for taking the time to read this document.

 Wm Morrison Supermarkets Plc